cemtai2/Let-s-Build-a-Zoo-Utility/README.md

 7. Add all variant image urls to database
 8. Add ability for users to filter animals by expected variant of offspring
 9. Create git repository - 100%

+Bugs:
+ - Hybrids tab table doesn't always update after an animal is added or deleted
+ - Hybrids tab must be reloaded if it fails validation
+ - No explicit error messages when hybrid form fails validation
+ - Need different name for form and table - currently myForm and myTable